Control & Restraints

 Classes run over 1.5 days.
 Day one is from 8:30am to 4:00pm and day two is from 8:30am to 12:00pm.
 All students are required to be present 15 minutes before course commencement time.
 Late arrivals may be refused from the course as a failure to attend.
 Training occurs at Eagle Training Services training facilities located in Darwin & Alice Springs.
 Participants undertake the course in comfortable, air-conditioned classrooms with the latest IT and audiovisual capabilities.
 Students are supported through the provision of high quality learning materials and resources.

 $210 per student.
-A $50 deposit is required upon enrolment to secure a course placement.
-The remaining course fee is to be paid in full prior to course completion.
+Payment in full, or provision of a purchase order is required to secure a place on a course.
 Course fee is fully refundable only if the course is cancelled.
 This price includes all study manuals and materials.

 Confirmation of Enrolment